Adding Your Keyboard to QMK

 Ψ Created a new keyboard called mycoolkeeb.

-Ψ And build with qmk compile -kb mycoolkeeb -km default.
+Ψ Build Command: qmk compile -kb mycoolkeeb -km default.

 This will create all the files needed to support your new keyboard, and populate the settings with default values.
 Now you just need to customize it for your keyboard.